Learn how to preserve your summer harvest with delicious dilly beans!

 Sour, salty and spiked with the strong aroma of dill, at the end of it’s season they are a real treat.
 You can eat them on the side of anything that goes with a good kraut.
 Or use them to bump up a charcuterie board or picnic plate.

-Dilly beans are a pickle rather than a bean ferment.
+This recipe is a pickle rather than a bean ferment.
 In the recipe fresh beans are covered with hot pickling juice and then processed in a water-bath.
 We like to temper our pickle juice with a little sugar, but this is optional and many traditional recipes don’t call for it.

 This recipe will fill two No.27 Fowlers Vacola preserving jars.
 This is about the equivalent to 1.7 litres in jar capacity.